Introduction

 ErrorLog ${APACHE_LOG_DIR}/typo3_error.logThe three most important directives explained:

-- Defines the primary domain that Apache links to this Virtual Host
+- Defines the primary domain that Apache ties to this virtual host

-- Serves as a fallback if no exact domain match is found
+- Acts as a fallback when no exact domain match is found

 - Example:

-ServerName www.firma-a.de - Apache also uses this for redirects and self-referential URLs
+ServerName www.firma-a.de - Apache also uses it for redirects and self-referential URLs

-- If a request arrives without or with an invalid Host header, the first Virtual Host with a matching ServerName takes over
+- If a request arrives with no Host header or an invalid one, the first virtual host with a matching ServerName takes over

-- Perfect for www variants or multiple domain names for a website
+- Perfect for www variants or multiple domain names for one website

 - Example: